-Provide and illustrate a brief description of the key elements of the project.
+Provide and illustrate a brief description of the key elements of the project and identify if key elements and project activities occur on the project site and in the project area.
 Summarise any major associated infrastructure requirements.
-Detailed descriptions of the project should follow in section 3.
+Detailed descriptions of the project should follow in section 3 of the EIS.